luojun/AtiiPreview/README.md

 Installation
 ------------

-You can just download [the Atii v0.7 APK][5] to your device and install it from there.
+Go to [the Atii v0.7 APK][5] and tap "View Raw" to download the APK to your device and install it from there.

 [1]: http://wwww.dreamcorps.org
 [2]: http://www.neehao.co.uk/2012/10/interview-with-dream-corps-founder-jun-luo/